-Treatment of IPF with sildenafil was initially tested in two prospective studies with 180 IPF patients who were treated with 3 x 25mg of sildenafil in the larger of the two studies (STEP-IPF study) [97] [98].
-The primary endpoint (improvement in the distance walked in the 6-minute walk test) was not met in either study, although some of the secondary endpoints, e.g. oxygenation and patient-reported dyspnea, improved significantly under sildenafil in the STEP-IPF study [97].
-A significant effect on distance walked and quality of life was evident in particular in the sub-study of patients with echocardiographic findings of right-ventricular dysfunction [99].
-In view of these potential benefits of sildenafil, two large studies investigated the extent to which sildenafil as addon to an ongoing antifibrotic treatment with nintedanib [36] or pirfenidone [100] might have a positive effect on quality-of-life parameters, distance walked in the 6-minute walk test, as well as lung function.
+Treatment of IPF with sildenafil was initially tested in two prospective studies with 180 IPF patients who were treated with 3×25 mg of sildenafil in the larger of the two studies (STEP-IPF study) [96, 97].
+The primary endpoint (improvement in the distance walked in the 6MWT) was not met in either study, although some of the secondary endpoints, e.g., oxygenation and patientreported dyspnea, improved significantly under sildenafil in the STEP-IPF study [96].
+A significant effect on distance walking and quality of life was evident in particular in the sub-study of patients with echocardiographic findings of right-ventricular dysfunction [98].
+In view of these potential benefits of sildenafil, two large studies investigated the extent to which sildenafil as add-on to an ongoing antifibrotic treatment with nintedanib [36] or pirfenidone [99] might have a positive effect on quality-of-life parameters, distance walked in the 6MWT, as well as lung function.
 Both studies included mainly patients with severely impaired diffusing capacity (DLco ≤35% and ≤40%, respectively).
-In addition, only patients with confirmed precapillary hypertension or with echocardiographic signs suggestive of pulmonary hypertension were included in the pirfenidone/sildenafil study [101].
+In addition, only patients with confirmed precapillary hypertension or with echocardiographic signs suggestive of PH were included in the pirfenidone/sildenafil study [100].
 Both study results suggest that the addition of sildenafil to an ongoing antifibrotic treatment is safe.
 However, the primary endpoint was not reached in either study.
-The combination of sildenafil and nintedanib did not significantly improve patientreported dyspnea (measured using specific questionnaires) at week 12 or 24, and there was also no significant difference in the lung function parameters.
+The combination of sildenafil and nintedanib did not significantly improve patient-reported dyspnea (measured using specific questionnaires) at week 12 or 24, and there was also no significant difference in the lung function parameters.
 The only significant difference was that brain natriuretic peptide (BNP) plasma concentrations were lower in the active arm, which may be indicative of lesser myocardial (presumably right-ventricular) strain.
-A subgroup analysis of patients with or without echocardiographic signs of right- ventricular strain also found no significant difference in terms of quality of life and lung function, although the effect on BNP was stronger in patients with pre-existing right-ventricular strain [102].
-The pirfenidonesildenafil combination therapy over one year also had no significant positive effect on disease progression compared to a pirfenidone monotherapy [100], with disease progression being defined as significant decline in the distance walked in the 6-minute walk test, respiratory hospitalization, or death.
+A subgroup analysis of patients with or without echocardiographic signs of right-ventricular strain also found no significant difference in terms of quality of life and lung function, although the effect on BNP was stronger in patients with pre-existing right-ventricular strain [101].
+The pirfenidone-sildenafil combination therapy over 1 year also had no significant positive effect on disease progression compared to a pirfenidone monotherapy [99], with disease progression being defined as a significant decline in the distance walked in the 6MWT, respiratory hospitalization, or death.